katherineloor/RcppCensSpatial/README.md

 The `RcppCensSpatial` library provides the following functions:

--   `CovMat`: Computes the spatial covariance matrix.
+-   `CovMat`: computes the spatial covariance matrix.
--   `dist2Dmatrix`: Computes the Euclidean distance matrix for a set of coordinates.
+-   `dist2Dmatrix`: computes the Euclidean distance matrix for a set of coordinates.
--   `EM.sclm`: Returns the ML estimates of the unknown parameters computed via the EM algorithm.
+-   `EM.sclm`: fits a spatial censored linear regression model via the EM algorithm.
--   `MCEM.sclm`: Returns the ML estimates of the unknown parameters computed via the MCEM algorithm.
+-   `MCEM.sclm`: fits a spatial censored linear regression model via the MCEM algorithm.
--   `SAEM.sclm`: Returns the ML estimates of the unknown parameters computed via the SAEM algorithm.
+-   `SAEM.sclm`: fits a spatial censored linear regression model via the SAEM algorithm.
--   `predict.sclm`: Performs spatial prediction in a set of new locations.
+-   `predict.sclm`: performs spatial prediction in a set of new locations.
--   `rCensSp`: Simulates censored spatial data for an established censoring rate.
+-   `rCensSp`: simulates censored spatial data for an established censoring rate.

 `print`, `summary`, `predict`, and `plot` functions also work for the